asarkytbayev/Database-Management-Systems-Project/README.md

 **UML image**

 ## Deliverables

-### Essential modules
+### Modules

 - **OrderManager.java** - This program creates a manager database for the ER data model for OrderManager.
 There are entity tables for Product, Customer, TheOrder, and InventoryRecord, and relationship table for OrderRecord relation in the ER model.

 - **TestOrderManager.java** - This program tests the version of the manager database tables for OrderManager that uses relation tables for the TheOrder and OrderRecord relations.
 The sample data is stored in two tab-separated data files.
 The columns of file data1 are: name, description, SKU, number, price.
-The columns of file data2 are: productName, SKU, price, customerName, address, city, state, country, zipCode, orderDate, shipmentDate, number bought.
+The columns of file data2 are: productName, SKU, price, customerName, address, city, state, country, postalCode, orderDate, shipmentDate, number bought.

 - **Helper.java** - This file contains stored functions for parsing, validating, and converting OrderManager types to strings.

 - **Util.java** - This file contains functions for printing Product, InventoryRecord, TheOrder, and OrderRecord in the database.

-### The raw data
+### Data Sets
 - **products.txt** - This file contains products data for testing purpose.

 - **customer1.txt** - This file contains data of the first order from customer Azamat Sarkytbayev for testing purpose.